Monthly Tech-Tip from Tony Hansen SignUp

 Wet clay + manganese = speckled mug

-This is actually quite easy to do: Just wedge the clay over the manganese spread out on the board, when the board is clean turn the slug sideways and cut and layer about 20 times (to get 1 million layers).
+This is actually quite easy to do: Just wedge the clay over the granular manganese spread out on the board, when the board is clean turn the slug sideways and cut and layer about 20 times (to get 1 million layers).
 Then wedge normally.
 Only 0.2% manganese is needed (as a percentage of the dry clay).
 Since pugged clay contains 20% water it is easy to calculate the dry weight of this piece.
 For example, suppose this weighs 2 kg: 80% of that is 1.6 kg or 1600g.
 0.2% of 1600 is 3.2 grams.
 Shown is the kind of mug I get.
-The outside glaze is G2934Y silky matte (opacified with tin) and inside glaze is G2926BW glossy white.
+The outside glaze is G2934Y silky matte (opacified with tin and Zircopax) and the inside glaze is G2926BW glossy white.
 It was fired at cone 6 using the PLC6DS schedule.

 Inbound Photo Links